top of page

 • Just as in previous moments of stress, Central Banks will eventually have to absorb that funding pressure with new bouts of QE (and thus avoid debt/deflation).

-• This demonstrates the new dependency on Central Banks to fund existing debts and the Central Bank Credit Cycle (they are already mid way through the second such cycle).
+• This demonstrates the role of Central Banks in funding existing debts and the Central Bank Credit Cycle (they are already mid way through the second such cycle).

 • The result of the ongoing Central Bank credit cycles is a blurring of the line between monetary and fiscal policy.